sydneygao/JJ-stash-config/README.md

       url: https://www.gstatic.com/generate_204
       interval: 300
 ```
-Important: Do not commit configuration files containing real subscription links to public repositories.
-Use placeholders (e.g., YOUR_SUBSCRIPTION_URL) and replace them manually before use.

 📄 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this configuration, provided that the original copyright notice is retained.